Temporary Delegation of Parental Authority (Power of Attorney)

 See our Finding Legal Help page for information about ways to get legal help.
 One way to talk to an attorney is to visit a free legal clinic.
 Clinics provide general legal information and give brief legal advice.
 You might also hire an attorney for just part of your case or to do one particular thing, rather than represent you for the whole case.
 Legal help is also available at discounted rates for people with modest incomes.

-Utah law allows a parent to temporarily delegate authority over a minor child by completing a "Power of Attorney."
-Utah Code Section 75-5-103.
+Utah law allows a parent to temporarily delegate authority over a minor child by completing a specific kind of power of attorney (see Utah Code Section 75-5-103).
 A guardian can delegate authority over a protected person in the same way.

 A Power of Attorney appoints a person, called the "attorney-in-fact," to make decisions for the minor, but it does not create a guardianship.
 The attorney-in-fact must be a responsible adult, but does not need to be related to the parent or to the minor.
 The parent can delegate all authority or only some authority.